 Admission to the major

 Entry into the joint major in marine biology is competitive and based on academic standing.
-To be considered for admission to the joint major in marine biology, you must complete the following 33 credit hours (11 courses), or their equivalents:
+To be considered for admission to the joint major in marine biology, you must complete the following 30 credit hours (10 courses), or their equivalents with an overall average of at least 60%:

 - Biology 1001 and 1002